Culture Gaps provides cross-cultural resources to help visitors to the United States bridge the gap between their

 Culture Gaps Quickstart Guide

-Biweekly (sometimes weekly) blog posts are published on Thursdays.
-Expect problems to be solved, tips aplenty and lots of stories - all targeted at helping you level up your English, improve cross-cultural communication and get competent in American culture.
+For now, biweekly posts are published on Thursdays.
+Expect problems to be solved, tips aplenty and lots of stories - all targeted at helping you become an effective communicator in the United States.

-Get ready to level up your English and improve communication in the United States with one of my free downloads.
-More products are coming soon.
+Improve how you communicate in the United States with one of my free downloads.

 Before I met and fell in love with my wife, I fell in love with her country – Japan!
 Discover Japan's forty-seven prefectures in a beautifully concise and modern format with Japan 47 or learn to identify and use gestures in Japanese Gestures.

 Learn about the U.S. Federal Government, the 50 states, American people, U.S. systems and formats, including movie, TV and game ratings.
 Plus, listen to my America-themed playlist on Apple Music.

 Never miss a post, product or update!
 Whenever there's something new at Culture Gaps, get notified with a short and pithy email.